bstreiff/notes/computing/processors/m68k/calling-conventions.md

 There is no single universal standard calling convention for the Motorola 68000.

+I put this document together while investigating better support for 68000 disassembly in [Ghidra](https://ghidra-sre.org/), which as of 9.1.2 only knows about the System V calling convention.
+However, the ubiquity of the 68000 and its derivatives lent itself to a wide variety of compilers across a variety of operating systems.

 ## Native types

 The Motorola 68000 family has the following native types: